Pediatric Orthopedic Surgeons treating a torn and Sprained Knee

 Cruciate Ligaments

 The ACL is the knee ligament that sustains injuries the most frequently.
 When a person abruptly changes directions, usually while moving quickly, the ACL may be injured.
-Also, it can happen when the knee receives a blunt force, such as during a tackle in football.
-In instances where the front of the knee is directly contacted, such as in football, PCL injuries frequently occur.
+It often happens during activities like a sudden stop, a twist or pivot, or a change in direction at the joint.
+Additionally, extreme over-straightening, known as hyperextension, can also lead to an ACL sprain.
+The knee may also suffer from a blunt force, such as during a tackle in football.
+These injuries are common among athletes in sports like football, basketball, soccer, rugby, wrestling, gymnastics, and skiing.

 Collateral Ligaments

 These ligament injuries usually occur when a force pushes the knee sideways.
 When there is a direct blow to the outside of the knee, it can result in an MCL ligament injury.
-Also, MCL injuries can also occur with improper landings that put a “valgus” force on the knee.
+Also, MCL injuries can occur with improper landings that put a “valgus” force on the knee.
 Furthermore, a blow to the inside of the knee can push the knee outward and damage the LCL.
 Lateral collateral ligament injuries are common in contact sports.

 Sprained Knee Treatment